sashperso/openshift-hc/user_guide.md

 Repeat steps 5-7 as needed.

 ### Examples
-- Generating a PDF
-Click on the below links for PDF generation instructions:
-* Generate the PDF locally [on linux](README-linux.md#generate-your-cer),
-* Generate the PDF locally [on MacOS](README-MacOS.md#generate-your-cer).

-- Demonstrate a section of playbook using `oc` cli as a means to get a healthcheck.
+- Demonstrate a section of playbook using `oc` CLI as a means to get a healthcheck.
 ```yaml
 # get machine_config_pools from cluster
 - name: Get machine config pools name